|Elliott Sound Products||Lighting Dimmers|

 Figure 8 - Trailing Edge Dimmer Schematic

 As you can see, it's not easy to figure out how the circuit works when simply faced with a multi-pin IC.
 However, I've labelled the pin functions, and it is useful to see the schematic just to see some of what's been done.
 Note that the circuit shown is designed for a 3-wire connection, which is far more stable than the more common 2-wire dimmers.
 Naturally, this is not the only way, and some commercial trailing edge dimmers such as the one pictured below use one or more 555 timer ICs and a multiplicity of other surface mount parts to achieve the same end.
 However, nearly all commercial dimmers are only 2-wire and they often perform badly with electronic loads (CFL or LED lamps for example).
 The Atmel U2102B would be a good starting base for a proper 3-wire dimmer, but unfortunately it's now obsolete and I can find no equivalent.
 The circuit shown is adapted from the U2102B datasheet, but uses a MOSFET instead of the IGBT (insulated gate bipolar transistor) shown in the example circuit.
+See Figure 10A for an updated circuit (although the IC is not easy to get).

 Figure 9 - Insides of a Commercial Trailing Edge Dimmer